 #2 – Pitzer College

 Pitzer College of Claremont, California, is one of the most selective liberal arts colleges in the nation, with an acceptance rate of 12.9%.
 This institution has long history of producing graduates who are well-rounded, finely educated contributors to society.
 Pitzer’s curriculum primarily focuses on social sciences, international programs, media studies, and behavioral studies.
 In keeping with its holistic philosophies on individual learning, this school decided that it would not require incoming applicants to provide SAT or ACT scores.
 Each potential student’s high school performance, work history, letters of recommendation, and other components are given the most consideration.

 Net Price/Tuition: $24,156

 A scenic campus in suburban Connecticut, Wesleyan University is a selective liberal arts college with world-renowned faculty and academic tracks.
 The college recently shifted to a test-optional policy with regard to both SAT and ACT scores.
 Wesleyan believes that prospective students have the capability of determining what part of their academic profile represents them best.
 The college has also stated that the most emphasis is put on day-to-day high school classroom performance and transcript grades when assessing an application.

-The preceding list is represents serves as a guide for students seeking the best deal on colleges who do not require SAT scores.
+The preceding list serves as a guide for students seeking the best deal on colleges that don’t require SAT scores.

 By Tracy Eisenberg